yandex-cloud/docs/en/vpc/security/index.md

 ## What roles do I need {#choosing-roles}

-The table below lists the roles needed to perform a given action.
+The table below lists the roles needed to perform a particular action.
 You can always assign a role granting more permissions than the role specified.
 For example, assign `editor` instead of `viewer` or `vpc.admin` instead of `vpc.publicAdmin`.

 | Action | Methods | Required roles |
 ----- | ----- | -----